General Landscape Uses:

 Typically 4-12 feet in height.
 About as broad as high and often growing in clumps.

-Widespread in North America south to Palm Beach and Collier counties.
+Widespread in North America south to Palm Beach and Collier counties, but rare and scattered in southern peninsular Florida.
 Reported for Miami-Dade County based upon a specimen from "Lemon City," but this may refer to a location in the Charlotte Harbor area.

 Map of select IRC data from peninsular Florida.